Getting Leader Buy-In for Big Change

 So we need to be the buffer.
 We need to be the filter.

-We need to continuously decide which situations we can manage and mitigate before they become real problems and which require conversations with our leaders so they can be prepared and successful when issues escalate and people get nutty.
+We need to continuously decide which situations we can manage and mitigate before they become real problems and which require conversations with our leaders so they can be prepared and successful when issues escalate.

 Figuring out what to communicate and when is a delicate yet important balance.
 But if you’re ever in doubt, it’s far better to over-communicate than leave your leader defenseless when the bit hit comes.